 If you are not immediately accepted into residence, you will be placed on a priority waitlist for an available spot.
 Should a spot become available later, we will contact you by email and/or telephone and you will have 48 hours to claim your spot.
 Please note that it is your responsibility to contact us regarding your residence application if you have not received notification of acceptance by May 1st.

-Yes, residence is currently accepting applications for Fall 2020.
+Yes, residence is currently accepting applications for Winter 2022 and Fall 2022.

 You’re still eligible for a PGWP if you can’t travel to Canada at this time and

 - you have a study permit